-- (1) Pursuant to the ETA, PNM's Consolidated Application requests approval to: abandon and transfer to Navajo Transitional Energy Company PNM's minority ownership interest in FCPP as of December 31, 2024; and finance abandonment and other costs through the issuance of ETA authorized and securitized energy transition bonds, which dedicate a portion of the energy transition bond proceeds for those purposes. - (2) Abandonment of FCPP will result in a net benefit to customers.
-PNM's analyses demonstrate that it may be financially more costly for customers to continue to rely on power from PNM's 200 MW share of FCPP beyond the current planned operational period through 2031, than the anticipated cost of relying on new resources upon an early exit from FCPP as of December 31, 2024. - (3) PNM states that customers will continue to benefit from the approval of the FCPP abandonment in the future because the costs of continuing to rely on FCPP are estimated to exceed the costs of abandoning FCPP and replacing its capacity with potential new resources.
-Although actual savings will be determined based on the cost of future replacement resources, PNM estimates that the early exit from FCPP could result in residential customer savings ranging from \$300 million to \$30 million, The benefits to customers include savings from the use of securitized financing to finance the early abandonment of FCPP, which further lowers costs to customers when compared to traditional rate recovery of costs relating to abandonment.
+- (1) Pursuant to the ETA, PNM's Consolidated Application requests approval to: abandon, sell and transfer to the Navajo Transitional Energy Company, LLC PNM's minority ownership interest in FCPP as of December 31, 2024; and finance abandonment and other energy transition costs through the issuance of ETA authorized and securitized energy transition bonds, which dedicate a portion of the energy transition bond proceeds for those purposes. - (2) Abandonment of FCPP will result in a net benefit to customers.
+PNM's analyses demonstrate that it may be financially more costly for customers to continue to rely on power from PNM's 200 MW share of FCPP beyond the current planned operational period through 2031, than the anticipated cost of relying on new resources upon an early exit from FCPP as of December 31, 2024.
+PNM further states that the sale of FCPP is lawful and is in the public interest.

-- (4) PNM is a "qualifying utility" under Section 2(T) of the ETA and therefore is authorized pursuant to Section 4(A) of the ETA to file a financing application for issuance of a financing order under Section 5 of the ETA in its Application.
+- abandonment in the future because the costs of continuing to rely on FCPP are estimated to exceed the costs of abandoning FCPP and replacing its capacity with potential new resources.
+Although actual savings will be determined based on the cost of future replacement resources, PNM estimates that the early exit from FCPP could result in customer savings ranging from \$300 million to \$30 million.
+The benefits to customers include savings from the use of securitized financing to finance the early abandonment of FCPP, which further lowers costs to customers when compared to traditional rate recovery of costs relating to abandonment.
+PNM asserts that its prior decision to remain in FCPP was prudent and that PNM is authorized to recover the requested undepreciated investments in FCPP as abandonment costs in accordance with the ETA. - (4) PNM is a "qualifying utility" under Section 2(T) of the ETA and therefore is authorized pursuant to Section 4(A) of the ETA to file a financing application for issuance of a financing order under Section 5 of the ETA in its Application.
 PNM will recover its ETA-defined energy transition costs through the securitization financing set forth in the ETA.
-The proposed securitization of these costs allows for the recovery of costs relating to the abandonment of FCPP at substantially lower customer impacts than would be required through traditional ratemaking methods. - (5) Proceeds of the sale of the Energy Transition Bonds will be used to finance payment of certain abandonment costs pursuant to the ETA, and will be used for utility purposes, including expenditures authorized by the ETA such as funding state administered programs to benefit affected workers and communities.. - (6) If the Application is approved, PNM anticipates issuing the Energy Transition Bonds around the time of PNM's exit from Four Corners as of December 31, 2024.
+The proposed securitization of these costs allows for the recovery of costs relating to the abandonment of FCPP at substantially lower customer impacts than would be required through traditional ratemaking methods. - (5) Proceeds of the sale of the Energy Transition Bonds will be used to finance payment of certain abandonment costs pursuant to the ETA, and will be used for utility purposes, including expenditures authorized by the ETA such as funding state administered programs to benefit affected workers and communities.. - (6) If the Application is approved, PNM anticipates issuing the Energy Transition Bonds around the time of PNM's exit from FCPP as of December 31, 2024.
 Customers will be assessed an Energy Transition Charge on their bills after issuance of the Energy Transition Bonds.
 PNM is not requesting any adjustment to its general base rates in its Application.
 Upon the Energy Transition Charge taking effect, PNM states that customers will receive a credit in the form of a rate-rider for FCPP related costs that are being collected in base rates at that time.